cecily1009/react-enzyme-jest/README.md

 # react-enzyme-jest
-TDD approach to do the unit test.
+TDD approach to do the unit test with enzyme/jest.